 Most of the learning material is provided through our online learning platform.
 This flexible virtual learning environment (VLE) supports face-to-face teaching, facilitates online discussions between students, and holds all the learning resources for the various courses.

-During the two-year programme, there are four residential weeks in Cambridge.
-The purpose of these one-week residentials is to give students the opportunity to meet each other to interact, exchange ideas and build valuable connections for the future.
+During the two-year part-time master’s programme, there are four residential weeks in Cambridge.
+The purpose of these one-week residentials is to give students the networking opportunity to meet each other to interact, exchange ideas and build valuable connections for the future.